Image Credit: Kilyan Sockalingum

 Created by the Royal Shakespeare Company, it is a show that that revels in the anarchy of childhood, the power of imagination and the inspiring story of a girl who dares to change her destiny.

-Matilda has played to packed houses and been given standing ovations since it opened, and has multiple awards around the world.
+Matilda has played to packed houses for 15 years and been given standing ovations since it opened, and has multiple awards around the world.

 All Harry Potter fans will be excited to see this show, which continues Harry's story to adulthood as an employee of the Ministry of Magic, a husband, and father of three school-age children.